apache/hadoop/hadoop-hdds/docs/content/OzoneFS.md

 Or put command etc. In other words, all programs like Hive, Spark, and Distcp will work against this file system.
 Please note that any keys created/deleted in the bucket using methods apart from OzoneFileSystem will show up as diectories and files in the Ozone File System.

+## Legacy mode

+There are two ozonefs files which includes all the dependencies:

+ * share/ozone/lib/hadoop-ozone-filesystem-lib-VERSION.jar
+ * share/ozone/lib/hadoop-ozone-filesystem-lib-legacy-VERSION.jar

+ The first one contains all the required dependency to use ozonefs with a compatible hadoop version (hadoop 3.2 / 3.1).

+ The second one contains all the dependency in an internal, separated directory, and a special class loader is used to load all the classes from the location.

+ With this method the hadoop-ozone-filesystem-lib-legacy.jar can be used from any older hadoop version (eg. hadoop 2.7 or spark+hadoop 2.7)